Charles I (1625 - 49) Read about Charles I

 Silver CIVIL WAR Hoard Shilling.
 Initial mark Tun, Tower (London) mint under the king.
 Group E,

-interest to learn that the Charles 1st coinage, obviously in circulation for
+perhaps greater interest to learn that the Charles 1st coinage, obviously in

 circulation, rather the rushed dies and the frenetic expeditious production of